-- At the Secretariat level the Network has developed its own programme and financial monitoring systems. - Each member NGO is required to submit a narrative report and an un-audited financial statement in every three months. - The Consultant of the Network visits partner organizations based on request by the Secretariat.
-A report is also submitted to the Secretariat. - The Executive Secretary visits each NGO at least twice a year. - The Secretariat accountant and the finance officer also visit partner organizations twice a year to verify accounts and related documents and to further build the capacities of the accountants.
+- At the Secretariat level the Network has developed its own programme and financial monitoring systems. - Each member NGO is required to submit a narrative report and an un-audited financial statement in every three months. - The programme coordinators of Secretariat do the monitoring visits to the partners once in 4 months and report to the executive director. - The Executive Secretary visits each NGO at least twice a year. - The Secretariat accountant visits partner organizations twice a year to verify accounts and related documents and to further build the capacities of the accountants.